-Haji Lane, tucked away in Kampong Glam, is a narrow, colorful street of handmade boutiques, hipster bars, crafts, and cafes.
+- Haji Lane, tucked away in Kampong Glam, is a narrow, colorful street of handmade boutiques, hipster bars, crafts, and cafes.
 It reminds us of the many unique streets in Tokyo.
 This area focusing on Mayan culture has many Indian, Thai, Middle Eastern, and Chinese restaurants surrounding the central Masjid Sultan, Sultan Mosque.

 - Elephant Parade displays painted, life size baby elephant statues around the world to cause awareness of the need for elephant conservation.
 Smaller replicas of the elephants are available for purchase.
 20% of all proceeds are donated to elephant conservation efforts.
-There also also blank elephants available to create your own, unique elephant in store.
+There also blank elephants available to create your own, unique elephant in store.

 4. Little India

 - Mosques and Hindu temples were built as the Indians took up permanent residency.
 Exploring Little India earlier in the day, many shops are still preparing to open, but it is not too early for the streets to smell of incense and spices.

 5. Orchard Road

-Once an unnamed, single lane road through fruit orchards, nutmeg, and pepper farms, Orchard Road or Shopper’s Paradise, is now Singapore’s luxury shopping central.
+- Once an unnamed, single lane road through fruit orchards, nutmeg, and pepper farms, Orchard Road or Shopper’s Paradise, is now Singapore’s luxury shopping central.
 Singapore’s first department store, Tangs, opened on Orchard Road in 1958.
 Tangs is among more than 5,000 stores and restaurants found on Orchard Road.

-Singapore has unique neighborhoods scattered throughout more than 20 districts.
+Traveling Gingerbread Note: Singapore has unique neighborhoods scattered throughout more than 20 districts.
 These 5 neighborhoods are extremely walkable or can easily be accessed by MRT stations.
 Be sure to carry a rain jacket or umbrella if traveling in September.